PTAB

 2. Patent Overview

-• Brief Description: The ’137 patent relates to systems for authenticating a user to approve a transaction.
-The system uses a first device to perform local authentication based on secret information (e.g., a PIN) and biometric information, then generates and transmits a one-time token using a time-varying value to a second, remote device for final authentication and transaction approval.
+• Brief Description: The ’137 patent discloses systems and methods for authenticating a user to enable a transaction.
+The system involves a user device that performs local authentication using secret information (e.g., a PIN) and biometric information, and then communicates with a second, remote device to generate a one-time, time-varying token for transaction approval.

 3. Grounds for Unpatentability